ropensci/rixpress/README.md

 free to open an issue first to discuss your idea.
 For contributor guidelines, see CONTRIBUTING.md.

-If you plan to contribute documentation or vignettes, please: - Add runnable, minimal examples. - Prefer small datasets and short-running examples. - Document required system dependencies for the example.
+If you plan to contribute documentation or vignettes, please:

+- Add runnable, minimal examples.
+- Prefer small datasets and short-running examples.
+- Document required system dependencies for the example (through a `default.nix`).

 ## Scope